-4 Reasons to Not Agonize When You Don’t Make Perfect Marketing Content
+4 Reasons Not to Agonize When You Don’t Make Perfect Marketing Content

 I also love reading novels by the esteemed author Ann Patchett…more on that later.

-I’m afraid of: sending an email to my list…sharing my message…publishing my blog post to “the masses”.
+I’m afraid of: sending an email to my list…sharing my message…

 How do I know if my content is good enough to post?